 What are the key ingredients to look for in a face cream for dark spots?

 When selecting a face cream for dark spots, look for ingredients such as vitamin C, niacinamide, and alpha-hydroxy acids (AHAs) like glycolic acid and lactic acid.
-These ingredients are known for their brightening and exfoliating properties, which can help reduce dark spots and even out skin tone[2][3].
+These ingredients are known for their brightening and exfoliating properties, which can help reduce dark spots and even out skin tone.
+For further understanding of skin hydration, glycosaminoglycans play a crucial role in supporting these processes by maintaining adequate moisture levels.

 How long does it take to see results from using a face cream for dark spots?